lab1092/blender-manual_ja/manual/preferences/introduction.rst

 Configure
 =========

-Now that you have opened the :guilabel:`User Preferences` editor, you can configure Blender to your liking.
+Now that you have opened the *User Preferences* editor, you can configure Blender to your liking.
 Select what you want to change in the following list: